 Towards the bottom of The Street, another smithy (now Church View) is on the right, and Gate Cottage at the farm entrance just as you reach Cumberland House, and turn left into Cray’s Lane and see St Mary’s Church ahead, and the one-time village green (now a car park) on your right.

 As well as the two forges, several houses have changed their uses over the decades: Fran Cottage (nearly opposite the White Lion) was a drapers and grocers which became the first post office in 1867, until that function moved in 1900 up to the Old Post Office on the other side of The Street, which was also once a School for Young Ladies, and then a village shop.
 Cumberland House had various functions including inn, bakery and workhouse; Martins and the Old Rectory at the top of The Street once formed a single spacious rectory.
 The White Lion Inn is described in the Victoria County History as “a 17th-century house converted to double pile and cased in brick c.
 1800”.

 The village school building in The Street opened in 1875 and was used for this purpose until 2017, when Thakeham First School moved to its current Rock Road site and became Thakeham Primary School.
-This building is in the process of being redeveloped for housing.
+This building is in the process of being turned to residential use.